Probate Jewellery Valuation Or Confirmation Of Will

-The value of a diamond ring is based on several factors.
+The value of a diamond ring is based on several factors, including.

-Is the setting made of platinum , gold or even silver?
+- Is the setting made of platinum , gold or silver?

-Is the stone actually a diamond or a simulated stone that looks like a diamond ?
+- Whether the stone is actually a diamond or just a simulated stone?

-When all factors are assessed it is possible to make a considered valuation on a diamond ring, brooch or other piece of fine jewellery.
+When all these factors are assessed it is possible to make a considered valuation.
+This applies equally to a diamond ring, brooch or other piece of fine jewellery.